 Blurred Lines: Where Marketing and IT Meet

-So much of business today is digitally based, requiring proper tools to be in place for success, measurement and basic daily tasks.
+So much of business today is digitally based, requiring proper tools to be in place for success, measurement, and basic daily tasks.
 For example, when a company’s e-commerce functionality goes down it’s not only a problem for the IT department; it’s a marketing issue as well.
 Every minute the site is down, money is potentially lost and the risk of upsetting customers increases with every second that passes.
-These departments need to be willing to welcome perspective from essentially different corners of the office and embrace a one-team concept.
+These departments need to be willing to welcome perspectives from essentially different corners of the office and embrace a one-team concept.

 Nice To Meet You, I’ve Known You For Years